-Cheryl Rice will offer a writing workshop titled Gods & Heroes: Poetry as Memoir on Saturday, from 1:00 until 3:00 pm on June 1 at the Seligmann Studio, 23 White Oak Drive (across from the SLPAC, formerly the Lycian), Sugar Loaf, New York.
+Barbara Henning will offer the final workshop in the current College of Poetry series on Saturday, December 6, at 1:00 p.m. at the Seligmann Center for the Arts, 23 White Oak Drive, Sugar Loaf, New York (across from the SLPAC).
 The program is free and open to all.
 No preregistration is required.